 ABOUT THE FILMMAKER; CONTACTS

 FLAMINGOS is Antero's tenth underground feature fiction movie (since 1993).
 Though none of his works have seen wide theatrical release , they continue garnering critical praise for their originality, insight, and depth of imagination.
 Alli personally screens his films in rare, limited runs on the west coast arthouse circuit and makes them available on dvd.
-Antero is the founder/director of ParaTheatrical ReSearch (since 1977), a center for group paratheatre work in Berkeley, California, where he resides with his wife, the singer/composer Sylvi Alli. (click above photo for I.M.Db. profile)
+Antero is the founder/director of ParaTheatrical ReSearch (since 1977), a center for group paratheatre work and performance in Portland, Oregon, where he resides with his wife, the singer/composer Sylvi Alli. (click above photo for I.M.Db. profile)